Table of Contents

 We process personal data that we obtain from our clients in the context of our business relationships.
 To the extent that this is necessary to deliver our services, we also process personal data that we obtain from sources accessible to the public (e.g. debt registers, registers of commerce and of associations, press, Internet) or which have been legitimately notified to us by other Bordier group companies or other third parties (such as a credit agency).
 This includes Bordier group companies in Switzerland and abroad.

 The data concerned are personal information (e.g. name, address and other particulars, date and place of birth, nationality), identification data (e.g. particulars shown on an identity card) and authentication data (e.g. specimen signature).
-These may also be data taken from orders received (e.g. payment order), data obtained in the performance of our contractual obligations (e.g. selling data referring to payment transfers), information about your financial situation (e.g. solvency, scoring/rating data, origin of assets), marketing and sales data (including scores established for advertising campaigns), data included in documents (e.g. consultation record), and other similar data.
+These may also be data taken from orders received (e.g. payment order), data obtained in the performance of our contractual obligations (e.g. selling data referring to payment transfers), information about your financial situation (e.g. solvency, scoring/rating data, the origin of assets), marketing and sales data (including scores established for advertising campaigns), data included in documents (e.g. consultation record), and other similar data.

 Why do we process your data and what is the legal basis for doing so?